bastl-instruments/kompas/README.md

 This repository contains all the files related to the eurorack module Kompas which was developed by stziopa and produced in collaboration with Bastl-Instruments.

+license update:
-All the contents are licensed under CC-BY-SA.
+All the contents are now licensed under CC-BY-SA V4.

 Stefano Manconi

-02-09-2019
+15-12-2021